Wind-WindKids/winding/samples/sophieandwind/ice.md

 Sophie and Ice

 @image:
-Two eGulls, at the empty airfield in Californ, winter, low sun, long shadows, frost on the ground, clear sky.
+Two eGulls, at the empty airfield in California, winter, low sun, long shadows, frost on the ground, clear sky.

 --